 Final thoughts

-SR16, SR-50 and SR-22 are not types of insurance but are forms showing the department of motor vehicles certain things.
-If you are required to obtain certain insurance coverages to reinstate your driver’s license, then the court or the DMV should be able to inform you exactly which auto insurance coverages these are.
-You then can inform your insurance agent who can help you obtain these coverages and fill out the SR-50 form and if the SR-22 is necessary file it for you as well.
+SR16, SR50 and SR22 are not types of insurance but are forms that indicate important information to the Bureau of Motor Vehicles certain things.
+If you are required to obtain certain insurance coverages to reinstate your driver’s license, the court or the BMV should be able to indicate exactly which auto insurance coverages these are.

 Laura Longero